Sowing the Night

 .

-If seen from a horseshoe perspective, it appears that there’s not much of a difference in so called too far left and too far right’s threat of a revolution, a change of order.
-A few more traits shared by both parties: urgency of making a choice, an annihilating threat to everything we know— as we know them.
-Nick Lands believes in the future of the new, Fisher want to take the sample of humanity to the Land-land, a huge risk in land’s project.
-I sense a very strong posthumanism in both of them, opposite to the popular notion that Fisher is the last post-man and Land, a proto-machine.
-They both are clearly invested in human; one choosing earth and other, fleeing to the far lands, albeit a human.
+If seen from a horseshoe perspective, it appears that there’s not much of a difference in so called too far left and too far right’s threat of a revolution, a change of order (Foucault’s ghost).
+Of a few more traits shared by both ideas: urgency of making a choice, an annihilating threat to everything we know— as we know them.
+Nick Lands believes in the future of the new (paradox there), Fisher want to take the sample of humanity to the Land-land, a huge risk in land’s project.
+Bleeding posthumanism, contrary to the popular notion that Fisher is the last post-man and Land, a proto-machine.
+They both are clearly invested in human; one choosing earth and other, fleeing to the far lands, albeit a human (a writer’s line of flight).

 There may be more common to be found between Fisher and Carl Schmitt—each intuiting that something must be saved, or at least carried.
 Fisher wants a community hall, and Schmitt want to invite friends only but for Land, he want to burn down the community hall while both his friends and foes are in it.
-For him, only the phoenix is worthy of a future (at least his earlier position), being more sentimental towards an imagined phoenix, than towards on who’s ashes the new bird stands.
-Their shared vision of Human— period.
+For him, only the phoenix is worthy of a future (at least his earlier Nietzschean position), sentimental towards an imagined phoenix, than towards on who’s ashes the new bird stands.
+Still a shared vision of Human.

 But what if the future is no longer a valid concept?
 What if “forward” is a word that lost its referent?
 In Capitalist Realism, Fisher saw the slow death of alternatives.
-In Fanged Noumena, Land opens the latch and let the shadow come inside.
-But the real fire might be the uncertainty itself—the unbearable possibility that the Ubermensch or Nomad, the ground holds neither.
+In Fanged Noumena, Land opens the latch and let the threat in.
+But the real fire might be the uncertainty itself—the unbearable possibility that the Ubermensch or Nomad, as philosophy promised, the ground holds neither.
 A deterritorialization that looks more like a hurried flight to nowhere, a ;last fire shot in ski’s empty chest.

 • Photo courtesy: Tee Public